 Efforts have been underway to expand services to other health care providers and regions in the state.
-As of September 2013, the WVHIN had 9 hospitals and over 100 hospital-owned providers live on the health information exchange, and over 700 users exchanging medical data through WVDirect, WVHINs' secure messaging system.
-Recently, the WVHIN partnered with Monongalia General Hospital, Preston Memorial Hospital, Thomas Memorial Hospital, Grafton City Hospital and St. Mary's Medical Center, which are now "live" on WVHIN's query-based HIE; Wheeling Hospital and WVU Healthcare (Ruby Memorial, Berkeley Medical Center, Jefferson Medical Center and approximately 100 affiliated clinics and physician practices) joined the HIE last year.26
+As of August 2014, the WVHIN had 12 hospitals and over 100 hospital-owned providers "live" on the health information exchange, and over 1,100 users exchanging medical data through WVDirect, the WVHINs' secure messaging system.
+In regards to direct communication, the WVHIN connected 17 local health departments to WVDirect in 2014 as well.
+Recently, the WVHIN has welcomed Stonewall Jackson Memorial Hospital, Potomac Valley Hospital and Wetzel Community Hospital to the network.
+In 2013, the WVHIN welcomed Monongalia General Hospital, Preston Memorial Hospital, Thomas Memorial Hospital, Grafton City Hospital and St. Mary's Medical Center, to the WVHIN's query-based HIE.
+Wheeling Hospital and WVU Healthcare (Ruby Memorial, Berkeley Medical Center, Jefferson Medical Center and approximately 100 affiliated clinics and physician practices) joined the HIE in 2012.26